Kev-Jia/obs-ndi-multistream/README.md

 Professional information is required for downloading NDI SDK, but no more - after filling required fields, a link to download an installer will be emailed to the given address.
 Similar information will be similarly required upon launching NDI Tools.

+For use of included OBS configuration, install [Input Overlay](https://github.com/univrsal/input-overlay/releases).

 ## Discovery Service

 ### Master system